zama-ai/concrete-ml/use_case_examples/cifar_brevitas_training/README.md

 python3 evaluate_torch_cml.py
 ```

-It evaluates the model with Torch and Concrete-ML in simulation mode (a representation of FHE circuit running in the clear) to compare the results.
+It evaluates the model with Torch and Concrete ML in simulation mode (a representation of FHE circuit running in the clear) to compare the results.

 Optionally, you can change the default rounding bits (default to 6) applied on the model as follows: